 Community or Constituency Served

-Interfaith Outreach serves families, children, and individuals who live in eight west Hennepin suburban communities.
-93% are households within 200% of the federal poverty level.
-We also serve households on low/fixed incomes including seniors and adults with disabilities, families facing an unexpected financial crisis, and homeless families/individuals.
+Interfaith Outreach primarily serves families, children and individuals who are struggling financially.
+93 percent are households within 200% of the federal poverty level.
+We also serve households on low/fixed incomes (seniors and adults with disabilities), newly struggling families facing an unexpected financial crisis, and families/individuals experiencing homelessness.

 Geographic Area Served

-8 west Hennepin communities: Hamel, Long Lake, Medicine Lake, Medina, Minnetonka Beach, Orono, Plymouth, and Wayzata
+Our service area includes 8 communities located in west Hennepin County in Minnesota: Hamel, Long Lake, Medicine Lake, Medina, Minnetonka Beach, Orono, Plymouth, and Wayzata